Protecting access to trustworthy information and content online

 - Fairness and transparency: Laws should support companies’ efforts to be transparent about their content removals through transparency reports, appropriate notices, and appeals processes that balance different policy goals at stake.

 At Google and YouTube, everything we do for kids, teens, and families is created to empower, designed to respect, and built to protect.
 We build age-appropriate products that give families flexibility to manage their unique relationships with technology and implement policies, protections and programs that help keep every kid and teen safer online.
+We also have our Youth Principles, which drive YouTube’s ongoing approach to product and policy development for our younger users.

 Through Family Link, we allow parents to set up supervised accounts for their children, set screen time limits, and more.
 Our Be Internet Awesome digital literacy program helps kids learn how to be safe and engaged digital citizens.
 The dedicated YouTube Kids app is a separate app for our youngest users and offers a safer and simple place where kids can learn and explore their interests; then as children get older, parents have the choice to allow their family to explore more of YouTube with a supervised experience.
 Kids Space and teacher-approved apps in Play also offer experiences that are customized for younger audiences.